szunyog/szunyog.github.io/_posts/2015-03-31-mssql-csharp-insert-performance-test.md

 {% endhighlight %}

 The last test case is to pass an XML document to the stored procedure and parse it.
-To generate the XML content the `WriteXml` methdod of the `DataTable` is used. *(There are faster ways to generate XML files, the test cases focuses on sql execution duration and not the parameter set up.)*
+To generate the XML content the `WriteXml` method of the `DataTable` is used. *(There are faster ways to generate XML files, the test cases focuses on sql execution duration and not the parameter set up.)*

 {% highlight csharp %}